DEFINED CONTRIBUTION RETIREMENT PLAN AND TAX DEFERRED ANNUITY PLAN

 Separation from Service

-If your employment with Smithsonian Institution is terminated, you may be permitted to take a distribution from the Plan pursuant to the terms of your TIAA-CREF account.
-In many cases, this distribution may be transferred to another employer's 403(b) plan or may be transferred to an IRA.
-Contact TIAA-CREF's Counseling Center for more information at 1-800-842-2776.
+If your employment with Smithsonian Institution is terminated, you may be permitted to take a distribution from the Plan pursuant to the terms of your TIAA-CREF contract.
+Contact TIAA-CREF at 1-800-842-2273.

 Minimum Required Distributions